-By this Order, the U.S. Department of Transportation (the Department) is requesting proposals from air carriers interested in providing Essential Air Service (EAS) at Escanaba, Michigan, for a new contract term beginning January 1, 2021, with or without subsidy.
-Air carriers should file proposals no later than September 9, 2020.
+By this Order, the U.S. Department of Transportation (the Department) is requesting proposals from air carriers interested in providing Essential Air Service (EAS) at Brainerd, Minnesota; International Falls, Minnesota; Iron Mountain, Michigan; Rhinelander, Wisconsin; and/or Sault Ste.
+Marie, Michigan, for a new contract term beginning February 1, 2021, with or without subsidy.
+Air carriers should file proposals no later than August 19, 2020.